americanoame/React-Typescript-Work-Day-Scheduler/README.md

 ###### Key Features:

 - Appointment Marking: Users can easily mark their appointments on a timeline.
+- Future Scheduling Only: Users are restricted to scheduling future appointments.
+All past appointments automatically turn gray once the hour expires, preventing any modifications.
-- Timely Alerts: Receive reminder notifications 45 minutes before the appointment.
+- Timely Alerts: Receive reminder notifications minutes before any scheduled appointment.
 - Local Storage: Save and retrieve appointments from local storage for persistent data management.

-This app helps users stay organized and never miss an important appointment by providing timely reminders and ensuring their schedule is always up-to-date.
+- This app helps users stay organized and never miss an important appointment by providing timely reminders, ensuring that the schedule is always up-to-date, and only allowing future appointments to be scheduled.